hmcts/ccd-definition-store-api/README.md

 ## Modules

-The application is structured as a Maven multi-module project.
+The application is structured as a multi-module project.
 The modules are:

 ### repository